Welcome to Baseball’s Home!

 How long will these procedures remain in place?

-The Hall of Fame’s safety procedures will be continuously re-evaluated given changes to our current circumstances, and will remain in place until further notice.
+The Hall of Fame’s safety procedures will be continuously re-evaluated given changes to our current circumstances.

 What's the best way for me to share comments about my Museum experience?

-We encourage all visitors to participate in a brief survey about their Museum experience at https://baseballhall.org/survey.
-Included in the survey is an open-ended comment box allowing visitors to share any thoughts about their experience.
+We encourage all guests to participate in a brief survey about their Museum experience at https://baseballhall.org/survey.
+Included in the survey is an open-ended comment box allowing guests to share any thoughts about their experience.
 We hope to hear from you after your visit!